ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

     representation of the binary SCT data as defined in {{RFC-6962-BIS-09}}
     Section 3.3.

-The 'x509\_chain' element MUST contain the leaf certificate and the full chain to a root accepted by all of the logs in the set of logs issuing all the SCTs in the 'sct\_data' element.
+The 'x509\_chain' element MUST contain at least the leaf certificate and SHOULD contain the full chain to a root accepted by all of the logs in the set of logs issuing all the SCTs in the 'sct\_data' element.

-The 'x509_chain' element SHOULD contain the leaf certificate and the full chain to a trust anchor that is publicly trusted by the client.
-A client SHOULD NOT submit certificates that chain to an administratively trusted root, as this represents private client data.
-If a certificate contains SCTs issued by publicly trusted logs, and chains to an administratively added trust anchor, the client SHOULD submit the 'x509_chain' consisting only of the leaf certificate.
+Some clients have trust anchors that are locally added (e.g. by an administrator or by the user themselves).
+Some of these local trust anchors are privacy-sensitive: that is, they leak information about the specific computer or user.
+If a certificate is covered by SCTs issued by publicly trusted logs, but it chains to a privacy-sensitive local trust anchor, the client SHOULD submit it as an `x509\_chain` consisting only of the leaf certificate.

-\[
-tjr: We want to change the 'SHOULD NOT' to something slightly different.
-\]

 \[TBD: Be strict about what sct_data may contain or is this sufficiently implied by previous sections?\]